anbu-cell/Blackjack/README.md

 # Blackjack
-A visualization of the Mandelbrot Set
+A text-based simulation of a blackjack game